satyagraha/gfm_viewer/README.md

 * Eclipse will prompt for a restart, accept this, then the GFM viewer is usable as documented [above](#usage)

+## Installation of Alternate Versions

+The above installation mechanism will install the latest official version of the plugin.
+It is possible to install older or newer beta versions of the software by using http://dl.bintray.com/satyagraha/generic/x.y.z as the update site URL, where x.y.z is the desired version.
+You can see the available versions at http://dl.bintray.com/satyagraha/generic/.

 ## Installation from Source Code

 The following build and install process can be followed to build the plugin locally should there be an issue with the